 Venture Capitalist

-Bill Tai has been funding companies as a Venture Capitalist since 1991 and has had more than 20 companies he backed at the early stage grow to become listed companies.
-He has served on 8 public company boards from his portfolio.
+Bill Tai has been funding companies as a Venture Capitalist since 1991, with over 20 companies he backed at the early stage growing to become listed companies.
+He is Founding Chairman of Treasure Data and IPInfusion.

 Eugy Han